Smith-Pad/subjects/README.md

-## Debugging and Compiling SCSS Files on Windows
+## Debugging and Compiling SASS/SCSS Files on Windows
+In this section, we are going to be talking about some ways to setup, install, debug, and compile SASS on Windows